 These six, sound-retardant practice rooms are available to all students with priority given to those enrolled in one of the Music Department’s several programs.
 Each is equipped with a well-maintained piano and enough space for a small ensemble to gather and practice.

-Used for business and computer classes in the morning, Revels 205 and 206 provide our students ready access to the Microsoft Office suite, printers, and filtered internet.
-One of these two labs is nearly always open for use by all students.
-While it is convenient to have a laptop, these labs and other computing resources ensure that all students have the technological resources they might need in order to succeed in their academic studies.
+Used for business and computer classes in the morning, Revels 206 provides our students ready access to the Microsoft Office suite, printers, and filtered internet.
+This lab is nearly always open for use by all students.
+While it is convenient to have a laptop, this lab and other computing resources ensure that all students have the technological resources they might need in order to succeed in their academic studies.